uwegeercken/evaluator/README.md

 If you don't define any checks in a group the result will evaluate to "false".
 If you don't add any groups to a logic object then the result will evaluate also to "false".

+If you have a list of objects, you can loop and evaluate if the data passes all checks of the logic.
+Here - as an example - we have a list of Geonames (geographical locations from geonames.org).
+The filter ignores geonames which do not pass the defined logic.

+    List<Geoname> filteredGeonames = GeonameHandler.processCsvFile("/home/uwe/development/data/geonames/DE.txt",0)
+        .stream()
+        .filter(geoname -> logic.evaluate(geoname).passed())
+        .toList();

 Instead of using a string array like in the case above, you can use any other object that you want to test against a defined logic.
 Like e.g. a record from a SQL resultset or a row that contains all fields parsed from a CSV file.
 Using an object that represents a row of attributes or fields will allow you to compare fields against each other.

-You may use the getGroupConnectionLogic() method to retrieve a string representation of the logic and how groups and checks are evaluated.
+You may use the getGroupConnectionLogic() method to retrieve a string representation of the logic and how groups and checks are evaluated:

+    System.out.println("connection logic: " + logic.getGroupConnectionLogic());

 Instead of defining lambda expressions for the checks over and over again, you could also put them in a different class or library and use them as static variables.